JMIBarth/tutorials/research_question/README.md

 --------

 We will infer a time-calibrated phylogeny based on molecular DNA sequences sampled from the endemic New Zealand Charadriidae species, from sister species outside of New Zealand, and an outgroup to root the tree.
 The DNA sequences must represent orthologous genomic regions that originated through speciation events.
 We align these sequences to infer substitutions amongst them.
 The substitution rates will determine the relative distances between species, but to know the absolute timeline in years, we also need a time-calibration point in terms of fossil data, geographic events or other constraints.
-Finally, we will apply Maxium likelihood and Bayesian inference methods to reconstruct the phylogenetic relationships amongst Charadriidae and identify split and possible dispersal events.
+Finally, we will apply maximum likelihood and Bayesian inference methods to reconstruct the phylogenetic relationships amongst Charadriidae and identify split and possible dispersal events.

 --------
 </details>